Mattel Inc. (MAT) on Track to Reach $26.00 in a Year

 Sponsored

-The stock witnessed a 16.04% gain in the last 1 month and extending the period to 3 months gives it a 0.75%, and is 1.76% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.20% over the week and 3.08% over the month.
+The stock witnessed a 23.65% gain in the last 1 month and extending the period to 3 months gives it a 4.31%, and is -0.89% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.47% over the week and 2.98% over the month.

 Mattel Inc. is expected to release its quarterly report on 04/27/2023.The EPS is expected to grow by 614.00% this year.